dennewbie/AI_Watch_A1/README.md

     ```

     ### Important #1 📌
     The confluent local commands are intended for a single-node development environment and are not suitable for a production environment.
 The data that are produced are transient and are intended to be temporary.
-For production-ready workflows, check confluent.io.
+For production-ready workflows, check [Confluent website](https://www.confluent.io/).

     ### Important #2 📌
     The Confluent CLI requires Java version 1.8 or 1.11.